openenergymonitor/guide/source/setup/iotawatt.markdown

 ### 2. Configure Current Transformers (CT's)

-IoTaWatt is compatiable with a number of different sized CT sensors.
-Preset calibrations are avilable for popular models.
+IoTaWatt is compatible with a number of different sized CT sensors.
+Pre-set calibrations are available for popular models.

 - Click on `[1]` to configure the first CT input channel
-- Choose calibration preset to match your CT model
+- Choose calibration pre-set to match your CT model
 - Click `Save`

 ![iotawatt status](/images/setup/iota-ct2.png)